Joro97/CustomerCRUD/README.md

 There is a Makefile that has simple commands for user convenience.
 Some of them include:
 1. Make unit - will run the unit tests of the application, due to time limitations app is not 100% covered on all files
 2. Make integration - will run all the tests of the application and provide a basic coverage report
-3. Make build-image - builds a docker image for the server. `docker run customer-service` will start the service inside the container
+3. Make build-image - builds a docker image for the server. `docker run -p 8080:8080 customer-service` will start the service inside the container
 4. Make deploy will create a local kind cluster and install a helm chart with the application into it.
-Make sure to run `kubectl port-forward svc/customer-service 8080:8080` afterwards and you can call your app from the kind cluster like `http://localhost:8080/customers`
+Make sure to run `kubectl port-forward svc/customer-service 8080:8080` afterwards and you can call your app inside the cluster by calling URLs like `http://localhost:8080/customers`
 5. The server can also be started manually by running `go run cmd/main.go`.
 A tool like Postman or cURL can be used to manually validate the endpoints, examples:
 `   curl --location 'localhost:8080/customers' \
    --header 'Content-Type: application/json' \